finnynj/finnynj/README.md

 <br/>
 <br/>

-- 🔭 I’m currently working on Zion Projects
+- 🔭 I’m currently working on [Zion Projects](https://github.com/zionprojects).
-- 🌱 I’m currently learning React & Python
+- 🌱 I’m currently learning React & Python.
-- 🤔 I’m looking for help with new teachnology
+- 🤔 I’m looking for help with controlling emotions.
-- 💬 Ask me about Fronend engineering
+- 💬 Ask me about Fronend engineering and related stuff.
-- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/finnynj/)
+- 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/finnynj/).
-- ⚡ Fun fact: I spend almost learning new technologies
+- ⚡ Fun fact: One of my favorite things to do is Music Programming.

 ### My current stack of Languages and Technologies: